mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 - Domain-specific command language (Unix shell)

 - Get familiar with frequently used commands at [Bash scripting cheatsheet](https://devhints.io/bash)

+**JavaScript**

+- Event-driven (control flow based on events)

+- Get familiar if you ever want to build web applications, could also explore any of the other \*Script languages (TypeScript, CoffeeScript, or maybe AssemblyScript)

 It's also a good idea to get familiar with virtual machines, such as Vagrant or Docker, build systems, such as Make, and cloud computing platforms, such as AWS or Google Cloud.
 Finally, learning basics of working with notebooks is probably a good idea, such as Jupyter (Python), which is a very popular development environment for ML and deep learning.